jcrzry/chitchatter/README.md

 ##IMROVEMENTS:
 1.THEME:
   1. There could be more elements revolving around pawnee and actual user images.
-Also resizing the window should also resize the entire application.
+I would also would have likeed to include the use of pivate rooms.
+But this might be something to look into in the future.
 2.APPEARANCE:
   1. I would have just wanted it to be have a unified style.
-3. EVERYTHING:
+3. Unicode
-  1. I want to improve everything.
+  1. Emojis, I would have liked to add an emoji library to the chat.